mf2012/es7-azure/README.md

 Event -> App -> Eventhub -> BLOBStorage -> Logstash -> Elasticsearch

 ### Desired UI Client Access
 Browser -> SSL Proxy -> Kibana -> Elasticsearch

 ### Desired API Client Access?
+Elasticsearch - Task 2

 ### DONE:
 * TF deployment of 3 nodes with permanent container storage for Elasticsearch cluster
+* Elasticsearch configuration of a cluster with TF
 * bootstrap.sh for Elasticsearch, Logstash, Kibana packages
-* Eventhub created - no BLOB Storage for Logstash ATM
-* Basic configurations, Public IPs, Private IPs
+* TF Eventhub's BLOBStorage output endpoint for logstash

 ### TODO:
-* Elasticsearch configuration of a cluster - TF or Ansible needs to set all node IPs
-* TF pass the Eventhub's BLOBStorage output endpoint for logstash
-* send_event app needs to get the Eventhub's input endpoint
+* Send event to Eventhub as the Function App is executed
+* Bash script with curl to drive Function exec in Azure's FaaS
 * Serverless definition YAML for app
 * Test validation scripts for each stage (ES, Kibana, Logstash, Eventhub - TF can use depends on with null_resource test scripts Note:Split TF repo into stages - this would probably get rid of a need for Ansible configuration)
 * End-to-end test validation (ideal would be API call to Function with payload then request elastic to confirm if the same event with matching hash has been delivered and has the same payload, can use Bash/curl/jq or full Python)
-* Security hardening: SSL certs, SSH ciphers, etc - lynis check, Lestencrypt SSL cert for Kibana
+* Security hardening: SSL certs, SSH ciphers, etc - lynis check, Lestencrypt SSL cert for Kibana, Data at rest and in transition with encryption